harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_cleaning_supplies_tracking.md

 ## Description
 **Description-v2:**
-As a cleaner, I want to track my cleaning supplies so I can make sure I have what I need for each job and easily request restocks when running low.
+As a cleaner, I want to track my cleaning supplies, so I can make sure I have what I need for each job and easily request restocks when running low.

 ---